Trendy shopping in haut- and bas-Marais

-Slowly walk up rue de Bretagne, with its many food and fashion shops; take a gourmet break at one of the food stalls at Bons Enfants market; then take avenue des Filles du Calvaire, a landmark for fashionistas from all over the world, with its famous Merci concept store, in particular.
+Slowly walk up rue de Bretagne, with its many food and fashion shops; take a gourmet break at one of the food stalls at Enfants Rouges market; then take avenue des Filles du Calvaire, a landmark for fashionistas from all over the world, with its famous Merci concept store, in particular.

 Just next door, rue Froissart is home to Roseanna, a boutique which is one of the nuggets of the French touch.
 The two designers behind the brand, Roxane Thiery and Anne-Fleur Broudehoux, have successfully created a line that is both rock and ultra-desirable romantic.
 Boyfriend jeans with elegant pumps, light dresses and Perfecto leather jackets, this is the look for you!

 Back to the town hall and the unmissable BHV Marais, the Parisian department store and temple for DIYers who are in the know.